+- \circ Send Word Now

 - Draft reports in discussion with management:

 - o 50th Anniversary Scholars Program

-- Send Word Now

 - CAN-SPAM Act

 - Social Media Accounts

 - Audits in progress:

 - PC Lending Program

 - Part-Time Faculty Medical Benefits

 - Veterans' Resource Center

 - Updated the Internal Audit Follow Up Matrix based on responses and target dates from senior management.

+- Completed an investigation related to the Department of Education audit of Student Financial Aid as requested by the Audit Committee and General Counsel.

+- Facilitated an update of the division / department disaster recovery plans.
+A full set of updates of prior plans are planned by June 30.

+- Participated in development of Middle States self-study.

-- Internal Audit Committee meeting are scheduled quarterly and continue to occur via Zoom chaired by the Internal Auditor.
+- Internal Audit Committee meetings are scheduled quarterly and continue to occur via Zoom chaired by the Internal Auditor.